Disentangling representations of retinal images with generative models: Results

 In the second part of the experiments, we extended our predictive model to a generative model, aiming to generate realistic retinal images from a disentangled latent space (Sec.\,\ref{subsection:generative model}).

-As with the predictive model, as a baseline method, we learned subspaces by appending linear classifiers, addressing distinct classification tasks in each subspace.
-In the generative framework, we introduced an additional latent subspace dedicated to encoding the patient's identity $w_\text{id} \in \mathbb{R}^{16}$ (Fig.\,\ref{fig:methods_gan}), enhancing our ability to generate high-resolution and realistic retinal images.
-To ensure independence between these subspaces, we incorporated the minimization of distance correlation.
-Consequently, we aimed to minimize the distance correlation among three distinct subspace combinations.
-Notably, we specifically enforced independence for the patient-identity space, ensuring that it remained uncorrelated with the subspaces encoding age, ethnicity, or camera information.
+As with the predictive model, we encoded label information into latent subspaces by optimizing linear classifiers on distinct tasks.
+However, in the generative framework, we also introduced an additional latent subspace dedicated to encoding image style, $w_\text{style} \in \mathbb{R}^{16}$ (Fig.\,\ref{fig:methods_gan}).
+To ensure independence between all subspaces, we incorporated distance correlation minimization.
+Consequently, we aimed to minimize the distance correlation between three different subspace combinations.
+Notably, while we did not have an additional classification head for the style space, we specifically enforced independence from the other subspaces, ensuring that it remained uncorrelated with age, ethnicity, or camera information.

 We ran 5 models of each configuration -- a baseline model and a model with distance correlation loss.
 However, during our experiments, we had to discard one model for evaluation as it did not converge properly, leaving us with 4 models for evaluation on the test data.